crazycheetah42/Gen-OS/README.md

 # CrazyDebian
 This is a script that will install the desktop environment I use for Debian.

+To install this on the computer you want to install CrazyDebian on, first download the Debian ISO here: <https://cdimage.debian.org/cdimage/weekly-builds/amd64/iso-cd/>.
+Then create a installation media and install Debian.
+Make sure not to install a Debian desktop environment or GNOME during installation.

-To install this on your debian installation, type the following commands:
+After Debian is installed, login to your system and type the following commands:

 ```
 git clone https://github.com/crazycheetah42/CrazyDebian
 cd CrazyDebian